gitter-badger/pypackage-1/README.rst

     ├── README                  # Readme
     ├── setup.cfg               # Setup configurations
     ├── setup.py                # Main setup file
-    ├── MANIFEST                # Manages which files are included in the distribution ├── requirements.txt        # Libraries that are required to install this package ├── requirements-dev.txt    # Libraries that are required for developing this package ├── pytest.ini              # Pytest configuration file
+    ├── MANIFEST.in             # Manages which files are included in the distribution ├── requirements.txt        # Libraries that are required to install this package ├── requirements-dev.txt    # Libraries that are required for developing this package ├── pytest.ini              # Pytest configuration file